maypok86/gatekeeper/README.md

 * `LOGGER_LEVEL` - logging level, possible values: `DEBUG, INFO, WARN, ERRORS, PANIC, DPANIC, FATAL`, default value: `INFO`
 * `LOGGER_FILE` - the name of the file that will be logged, default value: `develop.log`

+For configuration, it is advisable to use the file .env in the root of the project.

 ## Deployment
 To start or stop the service, run the commands in the project directory:
 * `make up` - start the service